Indian Rescuers Battle For Third Day To Free 40 Trapped Tunnel Workers

 Oxygen was being pumped into the tunnel and small food items such as dry fruit were being provided to the workers, he added.

-The State Disaster Response Force (SDRF) said Tuesday rescuers had spoken to the trapped workers via radio.
+The State Disaster Response Force said Tuesday rescuers had spoken to the trapped workers via radio.

-Ranjit Kumar Sinha, a senior disaster management official, told reporters at the site he was hopeful workers could be freed by Wednesday, adding that there was enough oxygen where they were trapped "for about five to six days".
+Ranjit Kumar Sinha, a senior disaster management official, told reporters at the site he was hopeful the workers could be freed by Wednesday, adding that there was enough oxygen where they were trapped“for about five to six days”.

+The son of one of the trapped workers, Akash Singh Negi, managed to speak to his father on Tuesday.

+“I was allowed to speak to my father for a few seconds using the pipe through which oxygen is being supplied to the stranded workers,” Negi was quoted as saying by the Press Trust of India news agency.

 'Huge amount of debris'